Chart Color Schemes

 Employment drivers in Lismore are experiencing difficulties, placing it among the bottom 20% of areas assessed across Australia

 Lismore's workforce is skilled with well-represented essential services sectors.
-The unemployment rate as of June 2025 was 5.3%.
+The unemployment rate in Lismore as of June 2025 was 5.3%.

-In that month, 6,598 residents were employed while the unemployment rate was 1.6% higher than Rest of NSW's rate of 3.7%.
-Workforce participation was similar to Rest of NSW at 56.4%.
-Key industries for Lismore residents are health care & social assistance, retail trade, and education & training.
-Notably, health care & social assistance has a strong presence with an employment share 1.5 times the regional level.
+In this month of the same year, 6598 residents were employed while the unemployment rate was 1.6% higher than Rest of NSW's rate of 3.7%.
+Workforce participation in Lismore was similar to Rest of NSW's 56.4%.
+Key industries for employment among Lismore residents are health care & social assistance, retail trade, and education & training.
+The area shows strong specialization in health care & social assistance with an employment share of 1.5 times the regional level.

-Conversely, public administration & safety has limited presence at 4.7% compared to the regional average of 7.5%.
-As per Census data, Lismore hosts more jobs than residents, functioning as an employment hub and attracting workers from surrounding areas.
-Between June 2024 and June 2025, the labour force decreased by 4.8%, employment declined by 3.3%, leading to a 1.5 percentage point drop in unemployment rate.
-This contrasts with Rest of NSW where employment fell by 0.1%, labour force expanded by 0.3%, and unemployment rose by 0.4 percentage points.
-Jobs and Skills Australia's national employment forecasts from May 2025 project national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Lismore's employment mix suggests local growth of approximately 6.8% over five years and 14.4% over ten years, though these are simple extrapolations for illustrative purposes.
+Public administration & safety has limited presence in Lismore with 4.7% employment compared to 7.5% regionally.
+There is one worker for every resident in Lismore as at the Census, indicating it functions as an employment hub hosting more jobs than residents and attracting workers from surrounding areas.
+According to AreaSearch analysis of SALM and ABS data during the year to June 2025, the labour force decreased by 4.8% alongside a 3.3% employment decline, causing the unemployment rate to fall by 1.5 percentage points.
+In comparison, Rest of NSW saw employment fall by 0.1%, labour force expand by 0.3%, and unemployment rise by 0.4 percentage points.
+Jobs and Skills Australia's national employment forecasts from May 2025 suggest potential future demand within Lismore.
+These projections estimate national employment growth of 6.6% over five years and 13.7% over ten years, with differing growth rates between industry sectors.
+Applying these projections to Lismore's employment mix suggests local growth of approximately 6.8% over five years and 14.4% over ten years.

 Frequently Asked Questions - Employment